kernelpanic99/bc-api-client/README.md

 <span style="color:orange">BETA VERSION - Use at your own risk</span>

-An opinionated and minimalistic client focusing on simplicity and performance.
+An opinionated and minimalistic client focusing on simplicity and concurrent performance.
 Features (or antifeatures - depends on your opinion)
 - Node 20+ LTS, ESM
 - Bring Your Own Types